 If you want to ride at a studio where everybody knows your name, look no further than Charlestown Cycling Club, aka ctown cycle.
 But don’t be fooled by the super-friendly atmosphere because the studio’s classes are no joke.
 Set to energetic music to really get your heart and legs pumping, each one is different, so you’ll never get bored.

-There have been a lot of changes at Cyc Boston in the last year, but if there’s one thing you can always count on: you’re going to have the ride of your life there.
-The studio just reopened their doors in BSC Lab at 699 Boylston St, and you’re going to want to check out the new digs.
+There have been a lot of changes at Cyc Fitness in the past years, but if there’s one thing you can always count on: you’re going to have the ride of your life there.
+The studio re-opened their doors in BSC Lab at 699 Boylston St. in 2017, and you’re going to want to check out the state-of-the-art space.
 Classes use a combo of intervals, weights, and high-energy playlists to help you go the extra mile.